bernibra/nonlinear-stan/README.md

 ## How to cite?

-Cite the American Naturalist manuscript where the models are presented.
+Uncovering Broad Macroecological Patterns by Comparing the Shape of Species’ Distributions along Environmental Gradients Bernat Bramon Mora, Antoine Guisan, and Jake M. Alexander The American Naturalist 2024 203:1, 124-138

 ## Considerations